tuxology/tracevizlab/labs/102-tracing-wget-critical-path/README.md

 ## Tracing wget and showing the critical path

 In this lab, you will learn to view the critical path of a process, compare two executions of the same program and understand what is happening behind the scenes.
-In a program, a task may wait for the result of another task, these wait dependencies can be seen using the critical path analysis.
+In a program, a task may wait for something, for instance, the result of another task or the network.
+These wait dependencies can be seen using the critical path analysis.
 This analysis highlights the active path from the trace and is displayed in the *Critical Flow View*.
+The critical path is the path that, if decreased, can decreased the duration of the application.

 ![KernelWaitAnalysisDjango](screenshots/kernelWaitAnalysisDjango.png "Trace Compass Kernel Wait Analysis")

 *Pre-requisites*: Have Trace Compass installed and opened.
 You can follow the [Installing TraceCompass](../006-installing-tracecompass/) lab or read the [TraceCompass web site](http://tracecompass.org) for more information.
 You also need to know how to record a trace and open it in Trace Compass.
-You can that learn by doing the [Record a kernel trace](../003-record-kernel-trace-lttng/) lab and the [Trace Navigation in Trace Compass](../101-trace-navigation-in-tracecompass/).
+You can learn that by doing the [Record a kernel trace](../003-record-kernel-trace-lttng/) lab and the [Trace Navigation in Trace Compass](../101-trace-navigation-in-tracecompass/).

 - - -